In this week’s nudge, I am referencing my book Opening Up, chapter 17, page 76 and teaching you an easy way to build better boundaries.

 The importance of learning to say “no” cannot be understated.

-Here are some other blogs to help you heal your heart-space and mindset and find true fulfillment:
+Here are some other blogs to help you do just that:

 Saying “no” and having discernment about what lights you up and what doesn’t gives you the time to focus on growing, evolving, and becoming a more radiant version of yourself.

 Think about it – when you do not have the time to take care of yourself, how magical do you feel?

 As I write in Opening Up, “No one makes good decisions when they are exhausted and I don’t know about you, but I am an extremely grumpy person when I am tired and feeling overwhelmed … I consider it ‘doing the world a favour’ when I take care of myself.”

 So let’s do the world a favour and lift up your energy this week!

 Building basic boundaries starts with learning to say “no”.

 As you prioritize your time and commitments, your intuition will heighten and you will be better able to serve all those you love, especially your kids.